A fast algorithm for Stallings foldings over virtually free groups: Words, evaluations, -graphs and the subgroups they define

-\begin{conv} For the rest of the paper, we shall fix the (directed, unlabelled) graph $A$, the graph of groups $\bb A$, and a generating set $X$ and a set of relations $R$ that satisfy the requirements set out in Section \ref{sec:precise} and we'll assume $\Bass(\bbA)=\langle X | R \rangle$. \end{conv}
+\begin{conv} For the rest of the paper, we shall fix the (directed, unlabelled) graph $A$, the graph of groups $\bb A$, a generating set $X$, as given in (\ref{eqn:precise_gens}), and a set of relations $R$, as given in (\ref{eqn:BS-eqns}), all conforming to the specifications of Section \ref{sec:precise}.
+We assume $\Bass(\bbA)=\langle X | R \rangle$. \end{conv}